Skip to primary navigation Skip to content Skip to footer

 Back to Blog

 Vermouth is making a comeback in Spain, and for a good reason.
-This isn’t the bottle of liquor that you remember your parents had on hand to make cocktails occasionally.
-Spanish vermouth stands out on its own, bursting with complexity and flavor.
+This isn’t the dusty cocktail liquor your parents occasionally use, Spanish vermouth stands out on its own.
+Bursting with complexity and flavor this classic is served over ice or with a dash of soda.
 In cities like Madrid, Barcelona, and others, vermouth bars showcase some of the country’s best brands to show why this drink deserves so much attention.

 What is Spanish vermouth, exactly?

-Spanish vermouth is the perfect way to start or end any mealSpanish vermouth is white wine that is fortified with herbs, spices, and botanicals, and then left to age in barrels until it is just right.
-Typically, vermouth has hints of cinnamon, cardamom, cloves, and finishes sweet, but not too much so.
-Bartenders will throw in a green olive or two and a slice of orange for more flavor and garnish.
-The Italians brought this drink to Catalonia in the 19th century and was a popular beverage until the 1970s after the reign of Franco ended.
-However, vermouth is making a comeback.
+a sweet finish.
+Bartenders will throw in a green olive or two and a slice of orange for more flavor and garnish but it can also be enjoyed on its own.
+The Italians brought this drink to Catalonia in the 19th century and it was a popular beverage until the 1970s at the end of Franco’s reign.
+Now however, vermouth is making a comeback.

 Yzaguirre Reserva Rojo

-Yzaguirre Reserva Rojo is a prestigious Catalan vermouth that has notes of cinnamon, citrus, and wood.
-It gets these notes from the 12 months of aging in an oak barrel that it goes through.
-This vermouth is quite balanced and is best suited as an aperitif or a late-afternoon drink.
+Yzaguirre Reserva Rojo is a prestigious Catalan vermouth that has notes of cinnamon, citrus, and oak.
+Barrel aged for 12 months this vermouth is beautifully balanced and best suited as an aperitif or a late-afternoon drink.
 Yzaguirre Reserva Rojo is one of the oldest brands around, and a classic vermouth that’s great for newbies and connoisseurs alike.

 Golfo